wangyeee/kicad_scripts/README.md

-# kicad_scripts
+# KiCAD Scripts
 Collection of python scripts for KiCAD.
+Refer to readme in each folder for details.